How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Sonoran Desert

-Moreover, you’ll make a stop at a beautiful spot inside Saguaro National Park and at Tohono Chul Park, where you can enjoy a unique lunch prepared with plants of the desert.
+You will also make a stop at a beautiful spot inside Saguaro National Park and at Tohono Chul Park, where you can enjoy lunch prepared with plants from the desert.

-With a mission to connect people to not only nature but also art, science, history, and culture, this botanical garden is a tranquil hideaway in the heart of Tucson.
+With a mission to connect people to not only nature but also art, science, history, and culture, the Tucson Botanical Garden is a tranquil gem in the heart of Tucson.
+October to April offer more comfortable temperatures than the summer months, making it the perfect time to visit!

-The flora and fauna here are very rich – you’ll see hummingbirds, quail, cardinals, butterflies, olive trees, dwarf citrus trees, cacti, and much more.
+The flora and fauna here are very diverse – you’ll see hummingbirds, quail, cardinals, butterflies, olive trees, dwarf citrus trees, cacti, and much more.
+There are also on-site dining spots like Edna’s Eatery, where you can rest and have a delicious meal.

 Tucson Botanical Garden - Thomas Trompeter - Shutterstock